cshannon-mdsol/IS601_mini_project_1/Chris/gitCommandsAndTerminology.md

 •   **Merge**

 A merge is when you bring two branches back together and combine the work done in one or both of the branches.

+•   **Checkout**

+A checkout in Git is similar to checking out a book in a library.
+You can check out different branches or commits within those branches to view what they looked like at that time.
+The checkout updates the files in the working directory to the way they were at the time of commit.
+Even though you may be looking at old commits you can still do work and commit again.